rihts-4/Project_Prototype/README.md

 - `npm run server` — Run server on one terminal **IMPORTANT**
   _RUN SERVER FIRST, AND WAIT ~30 SECONDS BEFORE RUNNING APP_
+  # Change the baseURL in frontend/app/services/api.js to your local API:
+  # When starting server, you should see "Use this as baseURL:", f"http://{local_ip}:8000"
+  # Use that one
 - Create a new terminal without deleting previous one
 - `npm run start` — Run app on another terminal
 - Scan QR Code using Expo Go app